ZhihangTang/en/_pages/about.md

 <span class='anchor' id='-honors-and-awards'></span>
 # 🏅 Honors and Awards
 - *2013.10* Win the Outstanding Volunteer of Shanghai Electric Power University.
-- *2013.10* Win the 'First Prize' Outstanding Student Scholarship of Shanghai University of Electric Power.
+- *2013.10* Win the `First Prize` Outstanding Student Scholarship of Shanghai University of Electric Power.
-- *2014.10* Win the 'First Prize' Outstanding Student Scholarship of Shanghai University of Electric Power.
+- *2014.10* Win the `First Prize` Outstanding Student Scholarship of Shanghai University of Electric Power.
-- *2015.06* Win the  Outstanding Student Scholarship of Shanghai University of Electric Power.
+- *2015.06* Win the   Power Electronics outstanding student scholarship of Shanghai University of Electric Power.
-- *2015.10* Win the 'First Prize' Outstanding Student Scholarship of Shanghai University of Electric Power.
-- *2015.10* Win the 'First Prize' Outstanding Student Scholarship of Shanghai University of Electric Power.
+- *2015.09* Win the `First Prize` Outstanding Student Scholarship of Shanghai University of Electric Power.
 - *2015.10* Win the Outstanding Student of Shanghai University od Electric Power.
 - *2016.01* Win the New recruits education and training advanced individual of Chinese People's Armed Police Force 8730.
 - *2017.08* Win the Outstanding soldier of Chinese People's Armed Police Force 8730.